Neural Inference Functions for Margins for Time Series Copula Models: Introduction

 \section{Introduction}

-Multivariate time series models are an important inferential tool in several applications, as they provide a powerful framework for analysing volatility and dependence across multiple series.
-In financial applications, analysing high-dimensional time series is crucial for understanding how asset returns move together, managing portfolio risk, and assessing systemic risk arising from complex dependence across assets \citep{Patton2009Feb, Kastner2019May, deng2025large}.
-A commonly-used class of multivariate time series models are copula-based models, which offer a flexible framework that separates the modelling of marginal distributions from the dependence structure, which is captured by the copula function.
+Multivariate time series models are important inferential tools, as they provide a powerful framework for analysing volatility and dependence across multiple series.
+In financial applications, such models are used to study volatility clustering, co-movement among asset returns, portfolio risk, and systemic risk arising from complex dependence across assets \citep{Patton2009Feb, Kastner2019May, deng2025large}.

+Copula-based time series models are particularly useful in this setting because they allow the marginal distributions of the individual series to be modelled separately from the dependence structure linking them \citep{Patton2012, Smith2023}.
+A copula can be used to model serial dependence within each univariate series \citep{ BladtMcNeil2022}, contemporaneous cross-sectional dependence across series after accounting for marginal dynamics \citep{Acar2019, NasriRemillard2019}, or serial and cross-sectional dependence jointly within a unified multivariate time-series model \citep{smith2015copula, LoaizaMaya2018, Nagler2022, Zhao2022}.
+In this paper, we use the copula to model contemporaneous cross-sectional dependence among the series, conditional on the marginal time-series dynamics.
+Specifically, serial dependence and conditional heteroskedasticity for each series are captured through the generalised autoregressive conditional heteroskedasticity (GARCH) model \citep{bollerslev1986generalized}, while Gaussian \citep{song2000} and Student's-\(t\) \citep{demarta2005t} copulas are used to capture dependence across the transformed series at each time point.

 Exact Bayesian inference for high-dimensional copula models using Markov chain Monte Carlo (MCMC) methods is computationally expensive \citep{smith2012modelling, smith2015copula, gunawan2020mixed}.
 Recently, variational Bayes (VB) inference has been used to estimate high-dimensional time-series copula models, reducing computational cost and improving scalability \citep{loaiza2019variational,nguyen2020variational,deng2025large}.
 However, financial and economics practitioners are interested in updating parameter and volatility estimates in real time, in order to regularly produce one-step or multi-step ahead predictive distributions.
 Sequential updating using MCMC or VB methods is computationally intensive, as each new observation requires rerunning full MCMC and VB algorithms.